Eric Oteng

-Eric Oteng (born 20 October 2001) is a Ghanaian professional footballer who plays for Las Vegas Lights FC in the USL Championship.
+Eric Oteng (born 20 October 2001) is a Ghanaian professional footballer who plays for Lahti in Finnish Ykkösliiga.

 Club career

 Right to Dream Academy

 Born in Accra, Oteng started his youth career with the Right to Dream Academy.

 FC Nordsjælland

 Oteng then joined the Danish side Nordsjælland U19.

 Ilves

 Before the 2021 season, Oteng joined the Finish team Ilves.
 He scored 5 goals over two seasons at the club.
 He scored his first goal against FC Lahti.
 He won the Player of the Month award.

 Las Vegas Lights FC

 On January 31, 2023, Oteng joined American team Las Vegas Lights.

+KPV

+On 26 February 2024, Oteng returned to Finland and signed with Kokkolan Palloveikot (KPV) in the new Finnish third-tier Ykkönen.

+Lahti

+On 10 January 2025, Ykkösliiga side FC Lahti announced the signing of Oteng for the 2025 season, in the Finnish second tier.
+He followed his former KPV head coach Gonçalo Pereira to Lahti.